The Absolute Universe: Background and production

-Morse was then tasked with creating the shorter version, titled The Breath of Life, while Stolt took care of the end result of the longer version, Forevermore.
+Morse was then tasked with creating the shorter version, titled The Breath of Life, while Stolt would produce the longer version, Forevermore.
 Morse would later say The Absolute Universe is the album that involved "the longest process" and "the most work" he's ever done in his career.

 The album's structure is similar to their third album The Whirlwind, in that all songs combined form one single listening experience.

 Lyrical themes

 Neal Morse started writing lyrics for the album in March 2019, and he felt the band would possibly want to do a follow-up to The Whirlwind.
 When they gathered in studio, however, they rejected the idea, but some of the lyrics remained, resulting in some references to Whirlwind.

 In December 2019/January 2020, Morse wrote a second round of lyrics inspired by his twenties and by The Fountainhead, Atlas Shrugged and The Virtue of Selfishness by Russian-American author Ayn Rand, which he called "kind of the mother of Libertarianism".
 He commented that he wrote lyrics about "how I went down this road of selfishness basically, and then how the Lord brought me out of it and how much better it is to not be in that place."

 The third round of writing came in June–July 2020 and was inspired by the effects of the COVID-19 pandemic in the United States (particularly Nashville).

 Commenting on the lyrics written by bassist and vocalist Pete Trewavas back in 2019, Stolt felt they somehow anticipated the COVID-19 situation.
 Trewavas himself described the idea behind the album as follows:

 He felt The Breath of Life version, captained by Morse, focused more on the consequences of the COVID-19 restrictions on people's lives.